 At this age, most parents have already established a toddler tablet or other mobile device, and as such, most games are available exclusively on mobile platforms.

-LEGO Creator Islands (Google Play, iTunes)
+LEGO Creator Islands (PC, iTunes)

 Give your kids access to the world’s greatest construction toy without spending a dime on a LEGO set.

 LEGO Creator Islands lets young builders explore and play on five exotic islands.
 What’s great about the game (beside the excellent gameplay and variety of bricks and accessories) is that it’s free and features no ads or in-app purchases.
 In fact, none of the digital games from LEGO or their junior doppelganger Duplo have any ads.